Vector Autoregressive Models with Spatially Structured Coefficients for Time Series on a Spatial Grid: Methodology

-We formalize our model for the VAR(1) case.
+We formalize our model specifications for the simple VAR(1) case first to elucidate the essence of our model.
 We let $D_s\subset\mathbb{R}^2$ be gridded locations, $D_s=\{\bs_1,\dots,\bs_n\}\subset\{(i_1,i_2):i_1=1,\dots,n_x,\,i_2=1,\dots,n_y\}$.
-We assume that for location $\bs_i$, $Z_t(\bs_i)$ is directly affected only by the lag-1 process at the $K$ neighboring locations (including the location itself) $Z_{t-1}(\bs_i+\bu_k), k=1,\dots,K$, for some translation vector $\bu_k$.
-For example, if $\bu_k=(-1,0)'$, then $\bs_i+\bu_k$ is the left neighbor of $\bs_i$, and we fix $\bu_1=\mathbf{0}$ to always include the location $\bs_i$ itself.
+We assume that for location $\bs_i$, $Z_t(\bs_i)$ is directly affected only by the lag-1 process at the $K$ neighboring locations (including the location itself), $Z_{t-1}(\bs_i+\bu_k), k=1,\dots,K$, for some translation vector $\bu_k$.
+For example, if $\bu_k=(-1,0)'$, then $\bs_i+\bu_k$ is the left neighbor of $\bs_i$, and we fix $\bu_1=\mathbf{0}$ so that the location $\bs_i$ itself is always included.
 For a finite grid, boundary conditions are required when $\bs_i+\bu_k\notin D_s$.
 We are only interested in coefficients and dynamics for the $n_I$ inner grid points, for each of which all $K$ neighbors are within $D_s$.
-A simple model can be assumed for the $n_B=n-n_I$ boundary points in order to simulate data on the boundary.
+Since the dynamics of the boundary locations are not of interest and are modelled only to assist estimation of the coefficients related to the inner grid points, a simple model can be assumed for the $n_B=n-n_I$ boundary points in order to simulate data on the boundary.
 For easy notation, we order the grid points such that the first $n_I$ points $\bs_i$ for $i=1,\dots,n_I$ are the inner grid points.
-We adopt the lagged-neighborhood scheme only for these inner grid points; for the boundary grid points, we set $K=1$ so that their temporal evolution depends only on themselves.
-Our model can be expressed as
+We adopt the lagged-neighborhood scheme only for these inner grid points; for the boundary grid points, we set $K=1$ so that their temporal evolution depends only on themselves, i.e. AR(1) model.
+This model can be expressed as